2021-12-13

 Qaanitah Hunter

-Qaanitah Hunter is an award-winning journalist and political editor at News24 based in Johannesburg, South Africa.
+Qaanitah Hunter is an award-winning political journalist and editor based in Johannesburg, South Africa.

 Daniel Schulz